-We categorise the identified cyclone tracks with a maximum intensification in either the Gulf Stream region (30-50°N and 290-310°E) or the Kuroshio region (30-50°N and 145-170°E) based on their propagation relative to the SST front.
-Analogous to TSSa and TSSb, for this classification we consider only cyclones with at least three 6-hour time steps in the Gulf Stream and Kuroshio regions.
-Firstly, we identify the shortest distance between each cyclone position and the SST front line for every time-step along the cyclone track and define a vector pointing to the cyclone.
-Then, we follow TSSa and TSSb and focus on cyclones that always stay on the cold (C1) or warm (C2) side of the SST front, and those that cross the SST front from the warm to the cold side (C3).
+We categorise the identified cyclone tracks with a maximum intensification in either the Gulf Stream region $(30-50^{\circ} \text{ N} \text{ and } 290-310^{\circ} \text{ E})$ or the Kuroshio region $(30-50^{\circ} \text{ N} \text{ and } 145-170^{\circ} \text{ E})$ based on their propagation relative to the SST front.
+Analogous to Tsopouridis et al. (2020a) and Tsopouridis et al. (2020b), for this classification we consider only cyclones with at least three 6 h time steps in the Gulf Stream and Kuroshio regions.
+Firstly, we identify the shortest distance between each cyclone position and the SST front line for every time step along the cyclone track and define a vector pointing to the cyclone.
+Then, we follow Tsopouridis et al. (2020a, b) and focus on cyclones that always stay on the cold (C1) or warm (C2) side of the SST front and those that cross the SST front from the warm to the cold side (C3).

 We categorise the cyclones for the SMTHG and SMTHK experiments analogously to the CNTL experiment.
-However, as the SST gradient in the smoothed experiments is very homogeneous over a large region and thus too weak to qualify as a front, we instead use the front positions from the CNTL experiment for the classification.
+However, as the SST gradient in the smoothed experiments is very homogeneous over a large region and too weak to qualify as a front, we instead use the front positions from the CNTL experiment for the classification.
 We use the same classification as in CNTL to be able to compare cyclones with geographically similar genesis locations and tracks across the experiments.
 For simplicity we still refer to C1-3 as the cold, warm, and crossing cases for the smooth (SMTH) experiments, even though, strictly speaking, no SST front is crossed.

-175 2.5 Decomposition of climatological differences
+2.5 Decomposition of climatological differences

 In addition to the cyclone track classification, we present a decomposition of the winter climatology for selected variables, where we conditioned the two composites on either occurring within or outside an area with a radius around a cyclone centre throughout the life cycle of a cyclone.
 We performed this analysis for each ocean basin, irrespective of the direction of cyclone propagation and location of its maximum intensification.
 Consistent with the threshold on cyclone circumference in Wernli and Schwierz (2006) and the analysis of Rudeva and Gulev (2011), we choose a radius of 750 km.
-We also obtained results for a radius of 500 and 1000 km, respectively (Fig. S5-S8).
+We also obtained results for a radius of 500 and 1000 km, respectively (Figs. S5-S8).
 However, given that the results were not very sensitive to this choice, we focus on results with a radius of 750 km, for which most cyclone-related features, such as fronts, are included.

-3 Results and Discussion
+3 Results and discussion

-3.1 SST front and SST/SST gradient distribution between the experiments distribution also resembles the correspondent feature presented in TSSa for the same region, but based on a different period and dataset.
+3.1 SST front and SST/SST gradient distribution between the experiments

-Analysing the SST (Fig. 1a) and SST gradient (Fig. 2a) distribution in the Gulf Stream region (black box) for CNTL, we note a remarkable SST contrast across the Gulf Stream, which results in a strong SST gradient (Fig. 2a) and in locally well-confined SST front detections (Fig. 3a), consistent with an oceanographic viewpoint (Meinen and Luther, 2016).
-The SST front
+Analysing the SST (Fig. 1a) and SST gradient (Fig. 2a) distribution in the Gulf Stream region (black box) for CNTL, we note a remarkable SST contrast across the Gulf Stream, which results in a strong SST gradient (Fig. 2a) and in locally-well-confined SST front detections (Fig. 3a), consistent with an oceanographic viewpoint (Meinen and Luther, 2016).
+The SST front distribution also resembles the correspondent feature presented in Tsopouridis et al. (2020a) for the same region, but based on a different period and dataset.